nice-digital/interview-tests/Backend/StemmingFrequency.md

 Your solution will be assessed before the interview but will also form part of the interview process.
 You'll be asked questions about your solution and the decisions you've made.

-- provide your solution in **C#**
+- provide your solution in either **C#** or **Javascript (nodejs)**
 - this test helps us to assess
-- - your knowledge of the C# programming language
+- - your knowledge of a programming language
 - - your knowledge of software design principles
+- - your knowledge of test driven development
 - we expect you to submit what you believe is “production-quality” code that you would be able to run, maintain and evolve
 - you don’t need to “gold plate” your solution, but we are looking for something more than a bare-bones algorithm - we suggest spending a few hours.

-Submit your solutions via email as a zip file (please add '.test' to the extension of the file so that it can get past email server filters, for example: *stemming.zip.test*).
+Submit your solutions via a github repo that is shared directly with the recruiting team

 ## The test